 Self-blame

-An adult that was neglected when young, will often blame themselves for their lack of nurturance, affection, or support, believing that they did something wrong to deserve it.
+An adult that was neglected when young will often blame themselves for their lack of nurturance, affection, or support, believing that they did something wrong to deserve it.
 This is a cognitive process in which an individual attributes the occurrence of a stressful event to oneself.
 The direction of blame often has implications for individuals’ emotions and behaviors during and following stressful situations.

 Difficulty With Intimate Relationships